hsf-training/hsf-training-cmake-webpage/_episodes/01-intro.md

 ---
-title: "Introduction"
+title: Introduction
 teaching: 10
 exercises: 0
 questions:
-- "What is CMake, anyway?"
-- "What is the difference between a build system and a build system generator?"
+- What is the difference between a build system and a build system generator?
 objectives:
+- Learn about build systems and build system generators.
-- "Understand why CMake is used"
+- Understand why CMake is used.
-- "Understand that CMake is not Make"
+- Newer CMake is better.
 keypoints:
+- Build systems describe exactly how to build targets.
+- Build system generators describe general relationships.
-- "CMake is a build system generator"
+- Modern CMake is simpler and reduces the chance of build problems.
 ---

 Building code is hard.
 You need long commands to build each part of your code; and you need do to this on many parts of your code.